AI tool integrations

 How the rewriter works

-When a hook fires, the payload goes to tok0 rewrite which:
+When a hook fires, the payload goes to tok0 rewrite, which:

 apps/cli/src/bridge/adapters.rs). - Identifies the underlying shell command.